 The excellent performance is the main reason why I’d recommend this laptop, both in demanding CPU loads and in games, where based on what we know so far, it will match and out-match all its rivals.
 It does run very hot though and those fans ramp up to 55-58 dB, which means headphones will be a must when running games, yet that’s pretty much a given with all these thin-and-light laptops with high-end specs.
 The excellent news is that this doesn’t throttle once undervolted, unlike some of the competitors.

 Acer also puts a good-quality screen on this laptop, one of the better 15-inch 144 Hz panels out there, as well as a proper set of ports and a mid-sized battery.
-Battery life, on the other hand, is not one of its assets, due to GSync being implemented, and perhaps a method to switch between GSync and Optimus would have been nice, as that is possible with some of the other options.
+Battery life can also be one of it assets if you choose to disable GSync from BIOS, as otherwise you’re not going to get much with GSync switched ON.

-The build is one other aspect Acer could have done a little better, as the magnesium alloys they’re using for the case flex and feel a bit flimsy when compared to the tougher builds of the Blade and Zephyrus.
-They could have also opted for better keyboard illumination, as all the competitors offer per-key control these days, and there’s also room for improvement in the audio department, but no-one except for the Blade does better here.
+The build is, however, one aspect Acer could have done a little better, as the magnesium alloys they’re using for the case flex and feel a bit flimsy when compared to the tougher builds of the Blade and Zephyrus.
+They could have also opted for better keyboard illumination, as all the competitors offer per-key control these days, and there’s also room for improvement in the audio department, but no-one except for the Blade does significantly better here.

 All in all the Acer Predator Triton 500 is not perfect, but it does well what it’s primarily meant to, and thus should definitely be on your list if shopping for a 15-inch thin-and-light with powerful specs throughout 2019.
 The mid-level RTX 2060 and 2070 Max-Q configurations will offer better value for your buck, but that’s something we’ll cover in a different article.